jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ![](./images/knee-flex.png)

-* Problem: swing plane. most golfer are moving the hands high too quickly or too far from th hip as soon as they start backswing and then drag the golf back leading to inconsistency.
+* Problem: swing plane. most golfer are moving the hands high too quickly or too far from the hip as soon as they start doing a backswing and then drag the golf club back leading to inconsistency.

-Use the [HAND PATH EXERCISE WITH HULA HOOP](https://clubhouse.golftec.com/weblesson/1027285152) hands are tracing the hula loop circle.
+Use the [HAND PATH EXERCISE WITH HULA HOOP](https://clubhouse.golftec.com/weblesson/1027285152): hands are tracing the hula loop circle.

 ![](./images/hula-hoop.png)

 ### 2021 8/24

 * Back swing going too far.
-Once shoulder have turned, arms continue
+Once shoulder have turned, arms continue.
 * Arms are taking over the shoulders
 * Hands go too high.
-* Left elbow too far from the rips: train with a towel under the arm to learn to keep arms compact and not moving hands too high
+* Left elbow too far from the rips: train with a towel under the arm to learn to keep arms compact and not moving hands too high.

 ![](./images/0824-01.png)

-* Head moving back to the left, shoulders too flat
+* Head moving back to the left, shoulders too flat.

-* Fix the elbow, (left photo) closer now to the rips, which improve the shoulder tilt to 33d.
-Target could be 37d
+* Fix the elbow, (left photo) closer now to the rips, which improves the shoulder tilt to 33d.
+Target could be 37d.

 ![](./images/0824-02.png)